-In decade of experience since I started blogging, I’ve tested and used dozens of different WordPress themes (that require no code) across multiple blogs for a variety of purposes.
+In nearly a decade of experience since I originally started blogging, I’ve tested and used dozens of different WordPress themes (that require no code) across multiple blogs for a variety of purposes.

-Here are my picks for the absolute best WordPress themes specifically for bloggers that don’t want to code.
+Here are my picks for the absolute best WordPress themes specifically for bloggers that don’t want to touch a line of code.

 Whether you want to start a personal finance blog, write about fashion, food, travel, photography, parenting or any other blog niche you’re passionate about—here you’ll find the best WordPress themes to suit your unique needs (and help you to actually build a profitable blog business around your site).